130591/tweet-pulse/cli/docs/STRUCTURE.md

 ## Overview

-The Pulse CLI is now organized as a proper Python module with all text in English.
+The Pulse CLI is now organized as a proper Python module with.

 ## Directory Structure